 Innovation takes time, yet when it does, it is likely that cases of motion sickness may decrease with time.
 If it were permanent, it would be another story entirely.
 For now, it is best to test using VR before purchase, then deciding afterwards.

-The headset is also not very powerful.
-With a chip which powers mobile phones, the headset will never match the power of the Oculus Rift S. This matters as the graphics may not look as good, which matters for some gamers.
+The Oculus Quest 2 is not very powerful.
+With a chip which powers mobile phones, the headset will never match the power of the Oculus Rift S – which has now been discontinued.
+This matters as the graphics may not look as good, which matters for some gamers.
 In a market where God of War and the Last of Us look gorgeous, the muddy textures of Robo Recall could turn away people.

 Editor, Virtual Perceptions